 Keep your binders in tip-top shape

 Have you ever found yourself rifling through your backpack, looking for the paper that you need?
 If each subject or class has its own section in your binder, this problem disappears.
 Not only do subdividers help you find what you need quickly, they also eliminate clutter in your backpack.
 In fact, we love using dividers and subdividers in our organization systems because it feels like each class has its own binder without having to actually carry around a separate binder for every class.
 This way you never have to worry about having the correct papers for each class when you need them.
-Color-coding the subjects in your binder is also a great way to keep track of the work for your different classes, cutting down “search time” and making you a more productive student.
+Color-coding the subjects in your binder with custom printed binder tabs can also be a great way to keep track of the work for your different subjects, cutting down “search time” and making you a more productive student or worker.

 Pro tip: Did you know you can even color-code your folders in Google Drive (i.e., your e-binder) to match the color-coding system you have in your binder?
 Just right-click on the folder in Google Drive and the option to color-code with appear.